-3 Enclosure 1 of the Treaty of Lisbon deals with primary agricultural products, i.e. agricultural products prior to and including the first stage of processing.
+&lt;sup>4 Enclosure 1 of the Treaty of Lisbon deals with primary agricultural products, i.e. agricultural products prior to and including the first stage of processing.
 A project on wetlands may be included in enclosure 1 if one or more primary agricultural products are produced on these wetlands.
-Products comprised by enclosure 1 are found here link (p.
+Products comprised by enclosure 1 are found here (p.
 333-335).

-4 Enclosure 1 of the EU regulation no. 1379 on the joint market organization for fish and aquaculture produce is found here link (p.
-16-17)
+&lt;sup>5 Enclosure 1 of the EU regulation no. 1379 on the joint market organization for fish and aquaculture produce is found here link (p.
+16-17).

-5 Consolidation Act no. 1069 of 13.09.2017 § 27
+Consolidation Act no. 1069 of 13.09.2017 § 27

-appearing from column B in 'GUDP total' is the amount to be applied for.
+company/institution is involved in more types of activities - applied research, development and demonstration - a sub-budget for each type of activity must be prepared (see below).
+This is among others due to the fact that subsidy rates vary according to type of activity and company size.
+The amount appearing from column B in 'GUDP total' is the amount to be applied for.
 If the company/institution participates in more activities, then the amounts applied for should be added up and indicated in field C9 'Other activities' of the participant form.
 Sub-budgets must also be prepared for participants who do not apply for grants as they contribute with independent financing.